OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

  * ### **Phase 2 - Schematic Design**

-    * At the beginning of this phase, we will take the agreed-on list of requirements and provide you a maximum of (2) design options.
-These design options will address varying approaches in the following criteria.
+    * At the beginning of this phase, we will take the agreed-on list of requirements and provide you a maximum of (2) design options.<!--After coming to a general consensus on an ideal floor plan layout, we will continue developing the project in 3D.   --> These design options will address varying approaches in the following criteria.
 	    * 	Functional relationship of the various spaces
 	    * Code restrictions/requirements
 	    * Structural considerations
 	    * Mechanical considerations
-	    * Material options
 	    * Major equipment locations
 	    * Plumbing considerations
 	    * Environmental factors
 	    * Daylighting
-	    * Existing site layout<!--System Furniture-->
+	    * Existing site layout
+	    * System Furniture
-   * Concepts will be presented in the following formats
+   * At the end of this phase, the developed design will be presented in the following formats
         * 3-dimensional renderings/animations
-	         * Examples of what to expect...
+	         * Examples...
 	             * https://www.youtube.com/watch?v=eKLwbRPwYzE&t
 	             * https://www.youtube.com/watch?v=0bJeqpB7VnE&t
-        * Schematic...
+        * Drawings
 	        * Floor Plans
 	        * Elevations
 	        * Building Sections
+       * Start coordinating and eliciting feedback from the various <!--subs/-->engineering disciplines